 My students returned to class and had a pretty intense discussion about our city, country, systems of oppression, and the microaggressions they witness and commit daily.
 For the kids of color, they spoke of feeling represented in ways that they previously have not experienced in theatre.
 They felt seen.
 I cannot thank you enough for this.”

 ~ Oregon Educator

-Based on a community survey in the greater Portland metropolitan area, 9 out of 10 people do not know how Black History Month came into existence or the importance of it.
-They don’t know the American who founded Negro History Week.
+Based on a community survey in the greater Portland metropolitan area, 9 out of 10 people do not know how Black History Month came into existence or its importance of it.
+They don’t know the Americans who founded Negro History Week.
 Most people haven’t heard of any African-American pioneers.
-However, the majority knows Black History Month is celebrated in February and Dr. Martin Luther King Junior was a man who fought for freedom.
+However, the majority know Black History Month is celebrated in February and Dr. Martin Luther King Junior was a man who fought for freedom.

-Who I Am; Celebrating Me aspires to promote unity and appreciation of all ethnic groups by first appreciating our own and to encourage students and educators to be the change and use their creative voice to accomplish goals in the classroom, at home and in their community.
+Who I Am; Celebrating Me aspires to promote unity and appreciation of all ethnic groups by first appreciating our own and encouraging students and educators to be the change and use their creative voices to accomplish goals in the classroom, at home, and in their community.